adobe/phased-testing/README.md

 * Migrations
 * Time-Consuming external Data process

-Phased Testing, when testing Non-Interruptive events breaks down and reexecutes the tests in the way shown below:
+Phased Testing, when testing Interruptive events breaks down and reexecutes the tests in the way shown below:

 ![The Real Processes](diagrams/PhasedDiagrams-HL-Change-Scenarios.png)

 If we want to simulate all the use cases for a workflow of a user we will end up with too many duplicate code.
 This is why we came up with Phased Testing, which allows a scenario to cover all the possible steps in which a workflow can be interrupted.

-### Non-Interruptive Events
+#### Non-Interruptive Events
 Non-Interruptive events are cases such as system restarts, load injections and other unexpected events.
 These events do not require the whole system to restart.

 A typical use case for non-interruptive event is chaos testing.

+This process can be used for validating resilience due to the injection of events during the execution of a scenario.
+Examples are
+* Real-time Upgrades
+* Load surges during the execuion of a scenario
+* A driverless car that needs to react to a sudden event

+### Permutations
+Permutations is the process of detecting all the possible paths a scenario can take.
+This is done by identifying the dependencies between each step, and creating the possible orders of that scenario.

+Mutationa testing allows us to make sure that all possible permutations of a scenario is checked.

+This is particularily usefull for covering all the possible paths a functional scenario can take.

 ## Installation
 This version runs with the TestNG runner.
 You can use this library by including it in your project.